How Many Minutes Is An Hour And A Half

 Now, let's tackle the core question: how many minutes are in an hour and a half?

 Since one hour contains 60 minutes, half an hour (or 30 minutes) is simply half of 60 minutes.
-Therefore, to find the total number of minutes in an hour and a half, we perform the following calculation:
+Because of this, to find the total number of minutes in an hour and a half, we perform the following calculation:

 • 60 minutes (1 hour) + 30 minutes (1/2 hour) = 90 minutes